moappi/json2html/README.md

 json2html
 ------------------

-json2html is an open source javascript library that uses js templates to render JSON objects into HTML.
+json2html is an open source javascript library that uses json templates to render JSON objects into HTML.

 Build lightning fast, interactive client side templates using nothing but javascript.